Meet the board

 VICE PRESIDENT OF ADMINISTRATION

-Amanda DiStefano is currently a Criminal Analyst for the Department of Homeland Security in Philadelphia.
+Amanda DiStefano is currently a Criminal Analyst for Homeland Security Investigations (HSI).
 Previously, Amanda spent three years as an Intelligence Analyst III at Liberty Mid-Atlantic HIDTA, where she was primarily responsible for conducting strategic analysis of crime and public health data to assess threats in the Greater Philadelphia Area.
 This analysis was used to provide insight for counter drug strategic planning.
 Additionally, Amanda provided investigative support to law enforcement agencies as well as served as a liaison among law enforcement and public health partners to promote collaboration and information-sharing throughout Pennsylvania, New Jersey, and Delaware.
+Amanda is one of the founding members of MARACA and served as the acting President from mid-2024 through June 2025.

-Amanda graduated with a master’s degree in criminology from the University of Pennsylvania in 2020 and received a dual bachelor’s degree from Drexel University in 2019.
+Amanda graduated with a Master’s Degree in Criminology from the University of Pennsylvania in 2020 and received a dual Bachelor’s Degree in Legal Studies and Criminology from Drexel University in 2019.

-In her spare time, you can find her cheering on her Philly sports teams or at a concert.
+In her spare time, you can find her cheering on her local sports teams or at a country concert.

 Kelly Jones